-Graph below shows budgeted total capital and operating project program for next 10.
+The graph below shows the budgeted total capital and operating project program for the next 10 years.

-Proposed budget in Table 3 and Table 4 would result in a significant increase of project expenditures, with a considerable spike first three (3) years.
+The proposed budget in Table 3 and Table 4 would result in a significant increase of project expenditures, with a considerable spike in the first three (3) years.
 The total project budget over the 10-year period is \$56.210m.

-Figure 1: Total Capital and Operating Project Expenses (\$'000)
+FIGURE 1: TOTAL CAPITAL AND OPERATING PROJECT EXPENSES (\$'000)